 Additional requirements for Third Party Use

-Any third party wishing to fly a UAS or model aircraft over College property must first receive approval through Public Safety at least 48 hours in advance of use by completing a flight request form (pdf).
+Any third party wishing to fly a UAS or model aircraft over College property must first receive approval through Campus Safety at least 48 hours in advance of use by completing a flight request form (pdf).
 This includes vendors hired for commercial use; i.e. to photograph campus for marketing purposes.
 In addition to the responsibilities listed above, third parties must also comply with the following:

 - Third Party operators (commercial use/receiving compensation) must operate as a 14CFR Part 107 Pilot in Command (PIC) for UAS weighing less than 55 lbs.